mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * A hash algorithm
 * A signature algorithm

-The HPKE parameters are used to instantiate HPKE {{!I-D.irtf-cfrg-hpke}} for the purpose of public-key encryption.
+MLS uses draft-07 of HPKE {{I-D.irtf-cfrg-hpke}} for public-key encryption.
 The `DeriveKeyPair` function associated to the KEM for the ciphersuite maps octet strings to HPKE key pairs.

 Ciphersuites are represented with the CipherSuite type.
 HPKE public keys are opaque values in a format defined by the underlying